unjournal/unjournaldata/README.md

 The site can be re-rendered by running `quarto render` from the command line, or `quarto::quarto_render()` from within R, and pushing changes to the `main` branch.
+The rendered HTML is then automatically deployed via github pages.

 The shiny app can be deployed by running `rsconnect::deployApp("shinyapp/DataExplorer")`, or from within RStudio by opening `shinyapp/DataExplorer/app.R` and clicking the 'publish' button.

+# TODO

+TODO.md has a list of planned changes.